 - Treble-inclined sound

-Another major player in the gaming peripheral industry is trying its mettle in the audio recording field in the form of the Razer Seiren X. A step up from the original Seiren model, this gaming/streaming microphone boasts a premium build quality in a much more compact form factor, claiming a conservative amount of desk real estate that complements its minimalist control layout.
-Minimalist indeed, as it is only adorned by a volume control and mute button, along with an 8-bit LED display that adds a quirky aesthetic appeal to the design.
+Another good mic for pc gaming is the Razer Seiren X. A step up from the original Seiren model, this gaming/streaming microphone boasts a premium build quality in a much more compact form factor, claiming a conservative amount of desk real estate that complements its minimalist control layout.
+Minimalist indeed, as it is only adorned by volume control and mute button, along with an 8-bit LED display that adds a quirky aesthetic appeal to the design.

 It features a built-in shock mount to counter unintentional bumps and vibrations that may interrupt the smooth transmission of your voice, which frankly is often overlooked in most streaming microphones.
 The Razer Seiren X also has a background noise reduction feature that blocks most of the incoming noise but doesn’t really do much when it comes to sources that are in close proximity to the microphone unit itself.
 If you plan to grab this mic, go with gaming keyboards that have silent switches to greatly minimize the incoming ambient noise.

 Apart from that, however, the Razer Seiren X offers a great recording performance thanks to the super-cardioid polar pattern to provide a clean and crisp vocal quality on-par with pricier units.
 You are also given a zero-latency inline monitoring output to give you an accurate reproduction of the audio signal without the feedback added by streaming software.

 - Super-cardioid polar pattern